 Emotional intelligence, an outcome of life’s accumulated experiences in most cases, is an excellent tool that one can use to counter the many ill effects of aging.
 This allows for social interactions as well as internal processing to improve by leaps and bounds.

 With Age Comes Increased Acceptance

 The popular associations with aging aren’t all that flattering.
 People think of declining health and lack of pleasure in activities that were once joyful and life-giving (like sports, eating, dancing, etc.), combined with failing eyesight (which could mean reading lesser) and degrading joint health (leading to finding trouble doing even simple actions like climbing the stairs, taking long walks, etc.)

 It can’t also be denied that this picture of aging is also not all that far from the truth.
 However, what it misses is the quality of acceptance that aging brings with it.
 Especially if people choose to be mindful and conscious about the changes that their bodies and minds are undergoing.

 In a study featured in the Journal of Personality and Social Psychology, researchers explored the important relationship between age and acceptance.
 The study was conducted across 340 subjects, ranging from ages 21 to 73.
 It was to find out what factors worked as a cushion to negotiate greater physical and mental challenges, along with negative emotions that resulted from them.

 Acceptance turned out to be that one salvaging factor and the study observed that it only seems to grow as people grow older.

-By enumerating why ageing can actually work for some of us, doesn’t stop it from having it’s share of challenges.
+By enumerating why aging can actually work for some of us, doesn’t stop it from having its share of challenges.
 As we age, we transform in more ways than one and it can indeed be tough to keep up and make peace with all the changes we experience.

-However, if we were to trust the process more than resist it, I wonder what that might mean for all of us as we go through the inevitability of ageing and decline.
+However, if we were to trust the process more than resist it, I wonder what that might mean for all of us as we go through the inevitability of aging and decline.